• A closeup of a cluster of pink flowers with green leaves in the background.

 • A seedling growing in bare ground.

-Plants produce many small seeds and seeds germinate readily in disturbed soil.
+Plants produce many small seeds that germinate readily in disturbed soil.

 • A plant with green and dried, bean-like seedpods.